 Collegedale real estate is some of the most expensive in Tennessee, although Collegedale house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Collegedale is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Collegedale is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Collegedale who work in office and administrative support (17.26%), sales jobs (11.49%), and healthcare (7.31%).
+There are especially a lot of people living in Collegedale who work in office and administrative support (17.39%), sales jobs (12.24%), and management occupations (7.93%).

-Collegedale is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Collegedale doesn't have a public transportation system that people use for their commute.

-Collegedale is a somewhat ethnically-diverse city.
+Collegedale is a very ethnically-diverse city.
 The people who call Collegedale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Collegedale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Collegedale include English, Irish, Scots-Irish, and Haitian.
+Important ancestries of people in Collegedale include English, Irish, Haitian, and Scots-Irish.

 The most common language spoken in Collegedale is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and French Creole.